-This was the seventh year that monitoring of Mendum's Pond was undertaken by the Freshwater Biology Group and the Mendum's Pond Association.
+This was the third year that monitoring of Mirror Lake was undertaken by the Freshwater Biology Group and the volunteer monitors of Mirror Lake.
 The program of sampling was designed to continue adding data to the long-term data base established.
-Sampling emphasis was placed on two open water deep stations from Mendum's Pond.
-Note: extensive tributary sampling was undertaken by the New Hampshire Department of Environmental Services between 1987 and 1988.
-Refer to the Mendum's Pond diagnostic/feasibility study (1992) for a listing of the phosphorus and other related data generated through the tributary sampling.
+Sampling emphasis was placed on one open water deep station from Mirror Lake while additional nutrient sampling was performed at other points around the lake (see figure 3).

-The primary purpose of this report is to discuss results of the 1993 monitoring with emphasis on current conditions of Mendum's Pond including the extent of eutrophication and the lake's susceptibility to increasing acid precipitation.
+The primary purpose of this report is to discuss results of the 1993 monitoring with emphasis on current conditions of Mirror Lake including the extent of eutrophication and the lake's susceptibility to increasing acid precipitation.
 This information is part of a large data base of historical and more recent data compiled and entered onto computer files for New Hampshire lakes that include New Hampshire Fish and Game surveys of the 1930's, the surveys by the New Hampshire Water Supply and Pollution Control Commission and the FBG surveys.
 Care must be taken when comparing current results with early studies.
 Many complications arise due to methodological differences of the various testing facilities and technological improvements in testing.